Wordyka/Fetch-Ray-Issues-/README.md

 ## Components

-- `fetch_issues.py`: This script connects to the GitHub API and retrieves issues that are both closed and labeled with "bug" and "core".
-It specifically looks for issues with titles that start with "[core]" and records their issue numbers in `issue_numbers.txt`.
+- `fetch_issues.py`: Retrieves closed issues labeled "bug" and "core" from the GitHub repository.
+It looks specifically for issues whose titles start with "[core]" and records their numbers in `issue_numbers.txt`.

-- `filter_issues.py`: This script reads the issue numbers from `issue_numbers.txt` and uses the GitHub Search API to identify which of these issues have linked pull requests.
-It outputs a list of issue numbers that have associated PRs, one per line.
+- `filter_issues.py`: Reads issue numbers from `issue_numbers.txt` and searches for linked pull requests using the GitHub Search API.
+The results are output to the console.

-- `main.py`: Serves as the entry point to run the scripts in sequence.
-First, it executes `fetch_issues.py` to collect the issue numbers, then it runs `filter_issues.py` to filter and display issues with linked PRs.
+- `main.py`: The entry point for running the scripts.
+It sequentially executes `fetch_issues.py` and `filter_issues.py`, carrying out the issue fetching and filtering process.
+Additionally, it performs a normally distributed random sampling of the filtered issue numbers and saves the sample to `sample_issue_numbers.txt`.

-- `issue_numbers.txt`: A text file that stores issue numbers fetched by `fetch_issues.py`.
-This file is overwritten each time `fetch_issues.py` runs.
+- `issue_numbers.txt`: A generated text file that serves as a record of issue numbers fetched by `fetch_issues.py`.

+- `sample_issue_numbers.txt`: The output file containing a sample of issue numbers selected through normally distributed random sampling.

 ## Setup